gitmarek/libbitcoinrpc/README.md

 (not implemented yet)

 ## Usage
+To use the library it is enough to include the header file:

+    #include <bitcoinrpc.h>

+in your source code and provide following linker flags during compilation:

+    -lbitcoinrpc -luuid -ljansson -lcurl

-See documentation in [doc/](./doc/README.md) and the header file:
+For further information, see documentation in [doc/](./doc/README.md) and the header file: `src/bitcoinrpc.h`.
-`bitcoinrpc.h`.
 Please notice that the code is in the beta stage.

 # License